ArakelTheDragon/CfCbazar-Tokens/README.md

 ---
 ## Mining
 We have just released a lightweight mining option on [`https://cfcbazar.42web.io/)`](https://cfcbazar.42web.io/) which does not require a registration.
-Or if you want to use the full ecosystem with smart deals, DIY, music, games and the WorkToken kust visit  [`https://cfcbazar.ct.ws`](https://cfcbazar.ct.ws).
+Or if you want to use the full ecosystem with smart deals, DIY, music, games and the WorkToken vist visit  [`https://cfcbazar.ct.ws`](https://cfcbazar.ct.ws).

 ## 🪙 WorkToken (WTK)